cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

     - Changes relative to Modules state are ignored this way
     - If script loads in turn a modulefile, environment changes reported will not report the loaded module but only the environment changes it does
     - Modules configuration variable (prefixed by ``MODULES_``) are still taken into account

+- There may be several shell completion changes found for the same command on particular shell like fish

+    - It produces multiple ``complete`` modulefile commands
+    - But in ``__MODULES_LMSOURCESH`` variable, a single entry is recorded as a single ``uncomplete`` command should be generated when unloading modulefile
+    - If completion definition is partial for a command when loading modulefile, full completion definition is removed when unloading
+    - When a completion definition difference is spotted after script evaluation, all previous completion definition for command is unset prior setting new definition

 - **FUTURE**: this feature may be extended to translate environment changes made by tools like Spack, Lmod or pkg-config.
 It may provide this way bridges between different realms.